AiaDK/MacroFin-ABM/README.md

 # Agent-Based Modeling of Financial-Macroeconomic Systems
 **Empirical Estimation of Wealth, Cost, and Misperception Channels**

-## 📘 Overview
+## Overview

-This repository contains the R code developed for the seminar paper _"Agent-Based Modeling of Financial-Macroeconomic Systems: Empirical Estimation of Wealth, Cost, and Misperception Channels".
+This repository contains the R code developed for the seminar paper "Agent-Based Modeling of Financial-Macroeconomic Systems: Empirical Estimation of Wealth, Cost, and Misperception Channels".
 The project implements an integrated agent-based model combining a heuristic-switching macroeconomic framework with a financial market agent-based model.
 Parameters are estimated via a genetic algorithm using simulated data.

-### 📚 Model References
+### Model References
 - Macroeconomic model based on: Kukacka & Zila (2024)
 - Financial market model based on: Franke & Westerhoff (2011, 2012)

 ---

-## 📂 Repository Structure
+## Repository Structure

 ```
 project-root/